A Quick Introduction to Pd-Lua

 Live coding

 I've been telling you all along that in order to make Pd-Lua pick up changes you made to your .pd_lua files, you have to relaunch Pd and reload your patches.
-Well, in this section we are going to discuss Pd-Lua's live coding features, which let you modify your sources and have Pd-Lua reload them on the fly, without ever exiting the Pd environment.
-This rapid incremental style of development is one of the hallmark features of dynamic programming environments like Pd and Lua.
-Musicians also like to employ it to modify their algorithmic composition programs live on stage, which is where the term "live coding" comes from.
-You'll probably be using live coding a lot while developing your Pd-Lua externals, but I've kept this topic for the final section of this guide, because it requires a good understanding of Pd-Lua's basic features.
-So without any further ado, let's dive right into it now.
+Well, as you probably guessed by now, this isn't actually true.
+So in this section we are going to cover Pd-Lua's live coding features, which let you modify your sources and have Pd-Lua reload them on the fly, without ever exiting the Pd environment.
+This rapid incremental style of development is one of the hallmark features of dynamic interactive programming environments like Pd and Lua.
+Musicians also like to employ it to modify their programs live on stage, which is where the term "live coding" comes from.

-First, we need to describe the predefined Pd-Lua object classes pdlua and pdluax, so that you know what's readily available.
-But we'll also discuss how to add a reload message to your existing object definitions.
-This is quite easy to do by directly employing Pd-Lua's dofile method, which is also what both pdlua and pdluax use internally.
+If you're still here, then you probably want to learn about the other methods, too.
+So in the following we first describe the predefined Pd-Lua object classes pdlua and pdluax, so that you know the "traditional" live-coding instruments that Pd-Lua had on offer for a long time.
+We also discuss how to add a reload message to your existing object definitions.
+This is quite easy to do by directly employing Pd-Lua's dofile function, which is also what both pdlua and pdluax use internally.

 pdlua